mihnea-s/glim/README.md

-# Glimmer - D Raytracer library
+# Glim - D Raytracer library

 Based on [Ray Tracing In One Weekend](https://raytracing.github.io/)